darktjm/stack-shim/README.md

 `stack-fix.c`: at first I added functions that were crashing, but when gdb was no longer able to identify these (due to missing unwind information), I went ahead and added all symbols in glx or GL directly referred to by the binary.
 This also includes glXGetProcAddressARB, which I treat differently in order to find out what addresses are being queried and adding them manually (in this case, only one function).

-To generate the code, run sed:
+To generate the code, run sed (you will end up with a mostly empty/non-functional binary otherwise):

     sed -i -f addldovr.sed stack-fix.c

-To clean the source for further editing, run sed:

-    sed -i -f delldovr.sed stack-fix.c

 To compile, make sure and set the stack alignment option.
-The following assumes that `-mpreferred-stack-boundary=4` is the default;
-otherwise add that as well.
+The following assumes that `-mpreferred-stack-boundary=4` is the default (that's the cause of this issue in the first place, so it's pretty likely); otherwise add that as well.

     gcc -m32 -mincoming-stack-boundary=2 -shared -o stack-fix.{so,c} -ldl -lX11 -lGL

+To clean the source for further editing and/or git activity, run sed:

+    sed -i -f delldovr.sed stack-fix.c

 To use, just add stack-fix.so to the `LD_PRELOAD` environment variable, using the full path if not in your `LD_LIBRARY_PATH`.

 This cures the mysterious crashing on the Eschalon game series.
+Books II and III don't use any additional GL functions, and they haven't crashed so far.
 It may cure others, as well, if you add enough prototypes.